dondretrotman/Survey-Solutions-Exports/README.md

 - api_password - Password for the api username
 - workspace - name of the workspace (usually "default")
 - homedir - The full path to the working directory
+- questionnaire_identity - The id and version of the survey solution identity.
+You can get this by going to Survey Setup->Questionnaires->Click on the questionnaire->Details, and copy everything after "Questionnaires/Details/" in the address bar.
+Remove any dashes.
 In the format:
 ```json
 {